(A) As used herein, "recipient" shall mean any person who is eligible to receive a payment or benefit under Chapter 3307. of the Revised Code.

 (a) If the natural guardian cannot be located, an application for payment to the person in whose custody a minor child resides must be supported by affidavits from that person and at least two other persons, at least one of whom shall be unrelated to the applicant, attesting that the whereabouts of the natural guardian are unknown.

-(b) If a court has awarded temporary custody, monthly benefits will be delayed for a period up to three months following the date of death.
+(b) If a court has awarded temporary custody, monthly benefits will be delayed for a period up to three months following the date of death of the member.
 If no permanent custody, guardianship or payee order has been made within that period and if no court order directs otherwise, payment may be made to the person who has temporary custody.

 (D) Absent a court order otherwise specifying or the consent of the guardian of the estate, account or benefit information shall not be provided to persons appointed to serve only as guardians of the person.
 Such persons may not exercise rights specified by Chapter 3307. of the Revised Code or the Administrative Code on behalf of a minor child.